 If their aim was to stand out from the doom crowd, then this is mission accomplished.
 And Pale Divine did this not by inventing something new.
 But instead, they presented a somewhat archaic, multifaceted piece of doom that pretty much predates what is on offer today.
 And by doing that, they created a novelty of sorts.
 One that this team here took a lot of pleasure to devour.

-Ed’s note: If you enjoy early doom, you might also want to check out our piece about Stygian Crown.
+Ed’s note: If you enjoy early doom, you might also want to check out our piece this one.